 (4) The baseline report must be lodged within 14 days after the licensee commences accepting waste for disposal to landfill on the premises.

-(5) Subject to any exemption granted on application under regulation 5(3), after the end of a return period the licensee of a category 63 licensed landfill must cause a survey of the premises to be conducted by a surveyor for the purpose of calculating the volume of waste disposed of to landfill during that return period (a “quarterly survey”).
+(5) Subject to any exemption granted on application under regulation 5(3), after the end of a return period the licensee of a category 63 licensed landfill must cause a survey of the premises to be conducted by a surveyor for the purpose of calculating the volume of waste disposed of to landfill during that return period (a quarterly survey).

 (6) The licensee must lodge a report on a quarterly survey, prepared by the surveyor, with the return lodged under the Waste Avoidance and Resource Recovery Regulations 2008 regulation 18 for that return period.